Love Letter to the Dog: Release

-Film Festivals
+Film festivals

 The film was selected as one of the opening films at the 16th Seoul Yeongdeungpo International Extreme-Short Image & Film Festival (SESIFF) on September 27, 2024, where it had its world premiere.
 In 2024, the film was also invited for screening at the 15th Seoul Metro International Subway Film Festival (SMIFF).

 In 2025, the film was selected as one of the final screenings at the 22nd Cheongju International Short Film Festival (CISFF), which was held from August 22, 2025, to August 24, 2025.
+It was also screened at the 5th Geumcheon Fashion Film Festival (GCFFF) and the 5th New Wave Film Festival.

+In 2026, the film was selected for screening at the 29th Brussels Short Film Festival (BSFF) in Belgium and the Short Shorts Film Festival & Asia (SSFF & ASIA) in Japan.